raymondyou97/PersonalWebsite/content/posts/2021-01-09-My-wfh-workstation.md

 - Mouse: Razer DeathAdder V2 ($69.99)

 I know Razer has a bad rep in the gaming industry but I personally love this mouse as it fits my right hand mouse grip especially well.
 I have large hands and this mouse is large, so it fit just right.
 If you don't know what mouse to get, just get the Logitech G502.
 I use this mouse for my gaming setup and you can never go wrong with this mouse or Logitech in general.
+Just get a mouse that fits the type of grip you have, ex. palm vs claw vs fingertip grip.

 Link: https://www.amazon.com/Razer-DeathAdder-Gaming-Mouse-Programmable/dp/B082G5SPR5/